 Hitchhiking on a bee makes it difficult to prevent mite entry into the hive.

 And as you can imagine, this has a significant impact on the honey bees who will most likely die from the Varroa Mites.

 The beekeeper is then left with two options; monitoring and treatment.

 When to Treat Your Bees for Varroa Mites

-In order for any treatment to be truly effective, it must be able to reach the mites.
-For that reason, the effective treatment is timed when capped brood is minimal or absent altogether.
+For any treatment to be truly effective, it must be able to reach the mites.
+For that reason, the effective treatment is timed when the capped brood is minimal or absent altogether.